 Applying to be a Student Tutor on the LEAPS Summer School

-Applications for the role of Student Tutor are now open.
+Applications for the role of Student Tutor are now closed.
 You'll find information on how we will appoint the Student Tutor team below.

 The role of the Student Tutor

 We are looking for enthusiastic undergraduate students who are enjoying their university studies and are looking to have a rewarding paid position working with young people with LEAPS over the summer.